datawhores/AHD-Uploader/README.md

 ## [general]

-    -- media:Can be a path or directory to upload torrents from -- client:name of client
+    -- media:Can be a path or directory to upload torrents from.

-    -- clienturl: url for the client
+    If a directory batchmode will start.
+Which will non-recursivly scan the drive, and output the result as menu.
+Where you can select the file/folder to upload.
+Non-recurse meaning what you see if you click the directory once.
+If you want to upload an entire folder, even if it has subfolders. --batchmode False will work

+    optional

+    --batchmode:Upload all elements in a directory

 ## [Client]